ParaMonte Fortran 2.0.0

 Detailed Description

-This module contains procedures and generic interfaces and generic interfaces for computing the square root of integers.
+This module contains procedures and generic interfaces for computing the square root of integers.

 In number theory, the integer square root (getSqrt) of a non-negative integer \(n\) is the non-negative integer \(m\) which is the greatest integer less than or equal to the square root of \(n\),